-A Section 529 Plan is a tax-advantaged investment plan, issued and operated by a state or educational institution, which helps families save for college.
-Section 529 Plans1 are named after the tax code that governs them.
+A Section 529 plan is a tax-advantaged investment plan, issued and operated by a state or educational institution, that helps families save for education.
+Section 529 plans1 are named after the tax code that governs them.
 Almost all 50 states offer these plans, and rules vary by state.
-In many cases, you don’t have to be a state resident to take advantage of them; in fact, you can invest in multiple 529 Plans in multiple states, if desired.
+In many cases, you don’t have to be a state resident to take advantage of them; in fact, you can invest in multiple 529 plans in multiple states, if desired.

 College savings plans.

 Generally, college savings plans offer tax-deferred earnings; distributions from qualified state tuition plans are tax free if they are used to pay for qualified higher education expenses (some states offer tax exemptions and deductions, so check around).
 However, the earnings portion of any nonqualified withdrawal is subject to federal income taxes, applicable state income taxes, and an additional 10% federal tax.
 Maximum contribution amounts range from state to state.
 Please keep in mind that the underlying investment options are subject to market risk and will fluctuate in value.
 Check the IRS website and contact your tax professional for the current contribution amounts and for more details regarding income limitations.
 If an investor or a beneficiary of a 529 plan is not a resident of the state that issues the 529 plan he or she is considering, he or she should consider, before investing, whether a home-state 529 plan provides state tax and other benefits only available to in-state taxpayers.